trigrid() creates a triangular grid based on the

 (

-) The target edge length of the grid in degrees.
-If provided, the function will select the appropriate tessellation vector from thetriguide
+numeric) The target edge length of the grid in degrees.
+If provided, the function will select the appropriate tessellation vector from thetriguide-table, which is closest to the target.
+Note that these are unlikely to be the exact matches.- spacing

 (